webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

     return this.prompt([
       List('confirm', 'Welcome to the demo scaffold!
-Are you ready?', ['Yes', 'No', 'Pengwings']), Input('entry', 'What is the entry point in your app?'), Input('plugin', 'What do you want to name your splitChunks?')
+Are you ready?', ['Yes', 'No', 'Pengwings']), Input('entry', 'What is the entry point in your app?'), Input('plugin', 'What do you want to name your html file?')
     ]).then(answer => {
       if (answer['confirm'] === 'Pengwings') {
         this.options.env.configuration.dev.webpackOptions = createDevConfig(answer);